ethicalhackingplayground/erebus/README.md

 <tr>
 <td>

-## Install the SSL Certificates to use TLS
+## Install the SSL Certificates to use HTTPS

 I have provided the certificates for you to use for **HTTPS** testing, all you need to do is install these by: